Is Your Walking Speed Telling You Something?

 If My Walking Speed Is Slow – Then What?

 If you’re walking slowly, it’s not necessarily because your health is failing.
-If you’re going through a period of low energy – and most of us have them – you might time yourself again when you feel peppier.
+If you’re going through a period of low energy – and most of us have it now and then – you might time yourself again when you feel peppier.
 However, if your speed continues to lag, or if it drops off for a reason you can’t identify, make that medical appointment.
-It might be an early sign of a condition that you don’t yet know about.
+It might be an early sign of a condition you’re unaware of.

-Remember the downward spiral of mobility we mentioned earlier, where lack of activity causes loss of strength which leads to even less activity and even less strength?
+Remember the downward spiral of mobility we mentioned earlier, where lack of activity causes loss of strength.
+Loss of strength leads to even less activity and even less strength.
 That can work the other way as well.
-Brisker walking can lead to feeling good and having more energy, which in turn can encourage even more healthful walking.
+Brisker walking can lead to having more energy, which in turn can encourage even more healthful walking.

 • Mind your posture.
 Keep your chin up, your back straight, your eyes ahead, and your shoulders relaxed.